Policy Syntax

 The source location identifies the VCN by its security attribute and is subject to the policy referencing it.
 The allow statement applies to each VCN with that security attribute.

 The security attribute identifies a subject VCN and endpoints within the subject VCN.
-The security attribute is made up of a security attribute namespace and a security attribute key separated with a dot, and a value separated with a colon:
+The security attribute is made up of a security attribute namespace and a security attribute key separated with a period, and a value separated with a colon:

 • applications is the security attribute namespace